rohany/rohany.github.io/src/content/blog/llm-verification-experience.md

 Our research effort builds on top of prior race-detection work called [Weft](https://lightsighter.org/pdfs/weft.pdf), which describes a remarkably simple yet powerful method for detecting races in GPU programs that leverage [named barriers](https://docs.nvidia.com/cuda/parallel-thread-execution/#parallel-synchronization-and-communication-instructions-bar).
-The first step I took in this process was to literally tell Claude:
+The first step I took in this process was to configure Claude with a [Lean4 plugin](https://github.com/cameronfreer/lean4-skills), and then literally tell it:

 ```text
 Read the Weft paper (https://lightsighter.org/pdfs/weft.pdf).